DanielLandonJr/star_frontiers_react/README.md

 All rights belong to Wizards of the Coast.
 This is a demonstration application for educational purposes only.
 The data/rules belong to them the code belongs to me.

-Star Frontiers was a RPG realsed back in the 80's by TSR (the makers of Dungeons & Dragons).
+Star Frontiers was a RPG released back in the 80's by TSR (the makers of Dungeons & Dragons).
 It is a futuristic RPG where you could play different races and explore the galaxay (as small as it was).

 The ruleset was broken into two seperate parts.
 Alpha Dawn was the rules for character creation and general game play.
 Knight Hawks was the rules for creating and using space ships.